Frequently Asked Questions About Epoxy

 Begin by filling out our dealer signup form.

-Our DEEP Pour epoxy. can be poured in sections up to 2" thick.
+Our DEEP Pour epoxy, can be poured in single layers up to 2" thick.
 Pouring more than 2¨ thick may increase the risks of drying defects.
 If more than 2¨ of depth is needed, allow the product to dry for 24 hours before pouring consecutive layers of desired thickness.
-Our Bar & Table Top epoxy self-levels to about 1/8" thick.
+Our Bar & Table Top epoxy self-levels to 1/8" thick.
 Any thicker should be in multiple 1/8th inch layers.

 Our recommended pouring temp is between 77-85 degrees.

 YES, always!
-For a stress free project, seal all table top surfaces to prevent air bubbles from bleeding into your surface.
-Even concrete table tops could hold air in their pores.
+For a stress free project, seal all wood slab live edges and top surfaces to prevent air off gassing bubbles.
+Even concrete surfaces can hold air in its pores.
 Any objects to be covered with resin should also be coated with a light layer of epoxy resin.
+This is called wetting the surface.

-There is no epoxy that is burn or heat-proof.
-So while it will withstand incidental heat in normal, everyday use, it is inadvisable to expose the surface to extremely hot or prolonged direct heat from pots and pans, etc. Contact such as hot pans or utensils can and will discolor or burn your table surface.
+There is no epoxy on the market that is burn or heat resistant.
+While an epoxy surface will withstand incidental heat in normal, everyday use (Tested to 120F), it is inadvisable to expose the surface to extremely hot or prolonged direct heat from pots and pans, etc. Contact such as hot pans or utensils can and will discolor, warp or burn your epoxy surface.
 ALWAYS use hot pads!

 No, epoxy is not fireproof.
 It can and will catch fire from a direct flame if and when it reaches its flash point.
 Always know and understand your epoxy’s SDS sheet.

 Our epoxies will cure to a glossy, glass-like finish.
 If you desire a matte finish, you may sand the cured epoxy with 3000-grit sandpaper to remove the gloss.
-Then, you will want to add a finish and buff the sanded table and epoxy to bring it to a satin finish.
+Then, a polyurethane or polyaspartic top coat may be rolled on to create a matte finish.

 Absolutely!
-Our powdered pigments blend flawlessly with both types of WiseBond® eposy to produce a wide variety of color effects.
-You can also mix our resins with other brands of pigments, inks, dyes and acrylic paints.
+Our powdered pigments blend flawlessly with both types of WiseBond® epoxy to produce a wide variety of color effects.
+You can also mix our resins with other brands of pigments, inks, and dyes.

 Glow-in-the-dark powdered pigments add incredible special effects to castings and Lichtenberg wood burnt surfaces.
 Choose from 9 unique colors variants.